MAD-py/MongoDB-Dojo/README.md

 **MongoDB** Compass is a powerful GUI for querying, aggregating, and analyzing your **MongoDB** data in a visual environment.

-Compass is free to use and source available, and can be run on macOS, Windows, and Linux.
+Compass is free to use and open source, and can be run on macOS, Windows, and Linux.

 ### **Linux**